Crop Plants: Pest Control (Edexcel IGCSE Biology): Revision Note

 Using pest control to increase crop yields

-- Fungi can infect crop plants and spread disease which can affect growth and yield
+Fungi can infect crops and spread diseases that reduce growth and yield.

 Advantages and disadvantages of pesticides table